Government Schemes

 Ministry of Micro, Small & Medium Enterprises

-CGTMSE provides collateral-free credit guarantees to micro and small enterprises.
-Banks can lend up to ₹5 crore without collateral under CGTMSE coverage.
-The trust pays the bank if the borrower defaults, reducing lending risk and making it easier for first-time entrepreneurs to get loans.
+CGTMSE (Credit Guarantee Fund Trust for Micro and Small Enterprises) provides collateral-free credit guarantees to micro and small enterprises, operated jointly by the Government of India and SIDBI.
+Banks can lend up to 5 crore rupees without collateral under CGTMSE coverage.
+The trust pays the bank up to 75 to 85 percent of the defaulted amount if the borrower defaults, reducing lending risk and making it significantly easier for first-time entrepreneurs to get bank loans.
+CGTMSE has been a backbone of MSME lending in India since 2000, with over 75 lakh guarantees issued and the coverage ceiling recently raised to broaden access for growing businesses.

 Ministry of Commerce and Industry

-Government e-Marketplace (GeM) is the online procurement platform for all government ministries, departments, and PSUs.
-MSMEs and startups can register as sellers on GeM and sell products/services directly to the government without intermediaries.
-DPIIT-recognized startups are exempt from prior turnover and experience requirements.
+Government e-Marketplace (GeM) is the official online procurement platform for all central ministries, state governments, departments, and PSUs to buy goods and services.
+MSMEs and startups can register as sellers on GeM and sell products and services directly to government buyers without intermediaries or traditional tender processes.
+DPIIT-recognised startups are exempt from prior turnover and experience requirements, which is transformational for new companies trying to win public-sector business.
+Annual government procurement through GeM exceeds 4 lakh crore rupees, and MSMEs get 25 percent procurement reservation with an additional 3 percent set-aside for women-owned MSMEs.

 Digital India / MeitY Startup Hub